shia5347/EmulationCloudSaving---CLI-for-linux/README.md

 # Cloud saving and loading for emulating games - command line tool for linux
-Save and load your saves from the cloud easily
+Save and load your saves from the cloud easily.
+Works well with Wasabi buckets.

 - - - -